dhruvt293/PaisaWise.io/README.md

 Local Storage: The browser's localStorage API is used as a simple, client-side database to persist user expense data across sessions without needing a backend.

-## 🚀 Getting Started
-To get a local copy up and running, follow these simple steps.